-Our next formal meeting is currently scheduled for Thursday 13th May 2021 at 7.00pm.
+Our next formal meeting is now scheduled for Thursday 20th May 2021 at 7.00pm.
 Whilst it should be possible to hold this face-to-face, this will depend on a suitable venue being available, so it may still have to be held online.
 Further details will be posted closer to the date.
 You can read the minutes of our last meeting here.

 For reference purposes, minutes of previous meetings are available here